cuga-rajal/opensim_apple_arm64/README.md

 This installs
   - Bullet .a files to bullet3-2.86.1/bullet-build/install/lib
   - Bullet includes into bullet3-2.86.1/bullet-build/install/include/bullet

-Note that if you are trying to build a universal binary, change the above cmake command by replacing

-	-DCMAKE\_CXX\_FLAGS="-fPIC"

-with

-	-DCMAKE_CXX_FLAGS="-fPIC -arch arm64 -arch x86_64"

 Step 2 requires building the Bullet glue: